dfo-mar-odis/ctd-processing/.github/ISSUE_TEMPLATE/ctd-processing-issue-template.md

 - [ ] Latest versions of MATLAB®, R, RStudio, and Python available on Software Center installed

 > **Warning**
-> When processing a Ecosystem Trawl Survey (a.ka.a Groundfish mission); remember that the file name must use set number inplace of event number.
+> When processing a Ecosystem Trawl Survey (a.ka.a Groundfish mission); remember that the file name must use set number in place of event number.

 ## Processing Steps